The Amazing (Fifty State) Race: Covering the Entire U.S.A.

 Another family vacay, but this time with my own fam.
 My mother, sister, brother, and I took a train from Holland, Michigan, to Chicago in August just a couple weeks before I would set off for college.
 Willis Tower, Navy Pier, Chicago-style pizza: We did the works.
 I revisited the Windy City only a few months later in February 2013 and then again in June 2017 after stopping in Evanston to take a peek at Northwestern University's campus.

 Though I drove through the Hoosier State earlier in the year, my first genuine visit was in November 2011 for a convention that took place at Lucas Oil Stadium in Indianapolis.
-So yeah, I've been to the building where the Colts play their home games, but not for a sporting event.
+So yes, I've been to the building where the Colts play their home games, but not for a sporting event.
 I've also ventured to South Bend and West Lafayette, both times to see my Michigan Wolverines throw the pigskin around.

 Nothing much to see here (not in terms of the state, but in my being there); I've only really driven through Kentucky on the way to other destinations.
 But gosh darn it, I'm counting it anyway.
 I'll let you know when I make a proper visit to Louisville.